iben12/vscode-docker-remote/README.md

 1. Make sure you have [Docker](https://www.docker.com/get-started) and the [Visual Studio Code Remote - Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) installed.
 2. Check out this repo in a local folder.
 3. Open the folder in VS Code.
-4. Click on the highlighted button on the bottom left corner (looks like this [><]), or hit Ctrl/Cmd + Shift + P and type 'remote reopen' and choose 'Remote-Containers: Reopen In Container'.
+4. Click on the highlighted button on the bottom left corner (looks like this [><]), or hit Ctrl/Cmd + Shift + P and type `remote reopen` and choose _Remote-Containers: Reopen In Container_.
 5. You can choose from quite some predefined setups for different languages, use your own `Dockerfile`, or use your own `docker-compose.yaml` file.
-Select 'From docker-compose.yaml'.
+Select _From docker-compose.yaml_.
 6. Select `app` as service when prompted.

 And you took off.
 The first start may take ages since images may be pulled for the first time or built from scratch, it is much quicker to restart afterwards.